Erich-Hauptli/masters_report/README.md

         User_Test --- Run this to load in a Users.csv file and create the database.
 Note: If the databases already exist and you                         are adding in additional data, comment out the setup line.
 Also note, this runs off of the Users.csv file in                       the Connections tree, not the GenerateData tree.

 REPORT
-     This tree is just starting out.
+     This tree is the Latex masters report and is just starting out.
 It is based on Will O'Donnell's master report.